- Prices between £2399 - £2499

-Today we’ll take a 90-minute flight to laid-back Aswan.
+Today we’ll hit the road en route to Aswan.
 We’ll check into our hotel, before taking a boat over to the Temple of Isis.
 This spectacular testament to Ancient Egyptian architecture pulls together important and impressive hieroglyphics, pylons and carvings.
 It was built to honour the goddess Isis, and was moved – brick by brick – from the partially submerged Philae Island to its current home of Agilika Island in the 1970s.
 In the afternoon, we’ll pay a visit to the local bazaar – home to a maze of sellers, thanks to Aswan’s status as a market town and the gateway to southern Egypt.
 After the bazaar, the rest of the afternoon is yours to do as you like.
 We recommend paying a visit to the excellent Nubian Museum, which showcases the art and culture of Nubia, an ancient region along the Nile, much of which was flooded when Lake Nasser was created.Read more

 Spectacular Abu Simbel